-This amendment adopts a new airworthiness directive (AD), applicable to certain Boeing Model 737-200, -300, -400, and -500 series airplanes, that requires replacement of existing door handle mounting hub assemblies with new, improved hub assemblies.
-This amendment is prompted by reports of cracked or broken mounting hub assemblies for the interior door handles on the cabin doors.
-The actions specified by this AD are intended to prevent cracking or breaking of the door handle mounting hub, which could result in the interior door handle breaking off while the door is being opened.
+This document proposes the adoption of a new airworthiness directive (AD) that is applicable to certain Boeing Model 737-200, -300, -400, and -500 series airplanes.
+This proposal would require replacement of existing door handle mounting hub assemblies with new, improved hub assemblies.
+This proposal is prompted by reports of cracked or broken mounting hub assemblies for the interior door handles on the cabin doors.
+The actions specified by the proposed AD are intended to prevent cracking or breaking of the door handle mounting hub, which could result in the interior door handle breaking off while the door is being opened.
 In an emergency situation, this could impede evacuation of the airplane.

 FOR FURTHER INFORMATION CONTACT:

 Keith Ladderud, Aerospace Engineer, Airframe Branch, ANM-120S, FAA, Transport Airplane Directorate, Seattle Aircraft Certification Office, 1601 Lind Avenue, SW., Renton, Washington 98055-4056; telephone (425) 227-2780; fax (425) 227-1181.End Further Info End Preamble Start Supplemental Information

 Interested persons are invited to participate in the making of the proposed rule by submitting such written data, views, or arguments as they may desire.
 Communications shall identify the Rules Docket number and be submitted in triplicate to the address specified above.
 All communications received on or before the closing date for comments, specified above, will be considered before taking action on the proposed rule.
 The proposals contained in this notice may be changed in light of the comments received.